-Autoimmune disease—retraining white blood cellsDecember 17th, 2012 in Immunology /
+Autoimmune disease—retraining white blood cellsDecember 17, 2012 in Medicine & Health / Immunology

 Symptoms of an autoimmune disease disappeared after a team of scientists retrained the white blood cells.
 This method is extremely promising for treating diseases such as type I diabetes and multiple sclerosis.